 The Welsh Baccalaureate is based on a Skills Challenge Certificate alongside Supporting Qualifications, such as two A Levels or a L3 BTEC.
 The requirements of both the Skills Challenge Certificate and Supporting Qualifications must be met in order to achieve the overarching Welsh Baccalaureate.

-- A typical offer for studying History at Cardiff University is: AAB, however this year a student from NPTC Group has received an offer of ABB, with any one of these grades being obtained through successful completion of the WBQ
+- A typical offer to study History at Cardiff University is AAB, however, a student from NPTC Group received an offer with ABB, through successful completion of the WBQ.

-- Exeter University currently welcomes the WBQ as being equivalent to any other A-level, and offers are made accordingly.
+- Exeter University welcomes the WBQ as being equivalent to any other A-level, with offers made accordingly.

 Ruth Harry, AS Student

 “I have really enjoyed the teamwork as part of the WBQ and it has been good to work with people who would otherwise not have been in my classes.”